UsabilityEngineering/NeighborhoodDeals/README.md

   * *Messaging Tracking* - Customers expressed the desire for a page on the application to **present the status of messages** sent to and from other users.
   * *Ability to Share* - Customers wanted the ability to **share** an item or yard sale with other users or neighbors.
 * **Contributions from the Software Engineering Team** have given us a better understanding of the technical limitations of the software being used as well as feedback on our proposed usability designs.
-  * *Too many pages* - Our team noticed that each feature of our wireframe is on a different page and discussed the possibility of **integrating multiple features** on a single page.
+  * *Consolidate Features* - Our team noticed that each feature of our wireframe is on a different page and discussed the possibility of **integrating multiple features** on a single page.
   * *Limitation of features* - As the deadline for our product approaches, we have had discussions about the possibility that not all of the **intended features** will be feasible to include.
 * **Wireframe** served as a blueprint to the design process and helped create structure and organization within the application.
   * **Simplified visual representation** of the user interface